ysethi92/Hate-Speech-Detection/README.md

 # Hate-Speech-Detection

 ## Dataset
-The dataset used is accessed from the SemEval 2019: Task 5 For downloading the dataset please register in the [contest](https://competitions.codalab.org/competitions/19935) and request the dataset
+The dataset used is accessed from the SemEval 2019: Task 5.
+For downloading the dataset please register in the [contest](https://competitions.codalab.org/competitions/19935) and request the dataset.

 ## Data Preprocessing
 * Remove Mentions : Example - @john is substituted with USER.